print-hi/rit-docs/mkdocs/docs/Health/Health State 3/stats.md

 * simulated path matrix from `simulate_path`

 If the first option is used, the functions use simulation to find expected value and variance.
 Hence, there is a stochastic component to these results.
+If both inputs are provided, then the simulated path wil be used, and no simulation will occur within the function.

 Each function comes with a frailty version, which has the same name with an 'F' attached to it (eg.
 `afl` -> `aflF`).
 The frailty version simulates 'n' unique latent paths, which adds another